 (12) Article 40 is replaced by the following:

 “1.
-For the purposes of this Regulation, ESMA shall be the competent authority for:
+For the purposes of this Regulation, ESMA shall:

-(a) administrators of critical benchmarks as referred to in paragraphs (1)
+(a) be the competent authority for administrators of critical benchmarks as referred to in paragraphs (1)

 and (2) of Article 20;

-(b) administrators of the benchmarks referred to in Articles 30 and 32;
+(b) be the competent authority for administrators of the benchmarks referred to in Articles 30 and 32;

-(c) administrators or other supervised entities that apply for the endorsement or have endorsed a benchmark provided in a third country in accordance with Article 33;
+(c) review a decision by a national competent authority allowing an EU administrator to endorse a benchmark provided in a third country; Following the admission of the endorsed benchmarks to the public register under Article 36c, ESMA shall be responsible for the supervision of the endorsed benchmarks and for the compliance with the obligations under this regulation, in a way that no double requirements in reporting or supervision for the administrators of the endorsed benchmarks arise.
+(1157 Hayes, 1158 Ferber, 1159 Nagtegaal)

-(d) supervised contributors to critical benchmarks as referred to in Article 20(1);
+(d) be the competent authority for supervised contributors to critical benchmarks as referred to in Article 20(1);

-(e) supervised contributors to the benchmarks referred to in Articles 30, 32 and 33.
+(e) be the competent authority for supervised contributors to the benchmarks referred to in Articles 30, 32 and 33.

 2. Each Member State shall designate the relevant competent authority responsible for carrying out the duties under this Regulation concerning administrators and supervised entities and shall inform the Commission and ESMA thereof.